Enderlook/Net-Pools/README.md

 }
 ```

-Unlike other pool implementations, this one also support value types:
+Unlike other pool implementations, this one also supports value types:

 ```cs
 MyExpensiveValueType instance = ObjectPool<MyExpensiveValueType>.Shared.Rent();